supita/Pyladies-Python-Web-Scraping/README.md

 As the talk is about BeautifulSoup, requests, and selenium, you'll need this packages.

-You can whether install them globally:
+You can either install them globally:

     sudo pip install requests selenium beautifulsoup4